Roasted Garlic & Lemon Eggplant with Tahini Sauce (Vegan Mezze, Part 5)

 Tahini is another Middle Eastern basic item.
 Made out of Sesame Seeds, Tahini brings a nice tangy creaminess to the dish.
 The sauce is just as easy to make as the eggplant; you will only need Tahini, Lemon Juice, Garlic, Olive Oil and Water.

-Topped with Fresh Parsley and Pomegranate Seeds (optional), these Roasted Eggplants are to die for.
+Topped with Fresh Mint or Parsley and Pomegranate Seeds (optional), these Roasted Eggplants are to die for.
 I just cannot stop making them!

 - 3 Eggplants

 - 2 tbsp.
 Garlic Paste